kubascodes/Year-in-a-backpack/_posts/2017-02-12-quebrada-de-humahuaca.md

 Bolivia.
 Behind the fence.
 The locals just go around and cross the river…
 {% include image.html image-name="DSC00585.jpg" %}

 So that's it for Argentina!
+Watch the video below! ;)

+{% include video.html video-id="LzroAhsB-1U" %}